 FREQUENTLY ASKED QUESTIONS

-We are working with a number of institutions who are considering COC certification as part of their criteria for sustainable financing.
+COC collaborates with a number of institutions who are considering COC certification as part of their criteria for sustainable financing.

 Carbon Offset Certification team supports companies in their journey to carbon neutrality by offering project management services, documentation on governance processes, third-party assurance coordination and development of offset strategies.